A Guide for the Perplexed: Evolutionism

 Schumacher first states that the evolutionist doctrine clearly sits in the descriptive sciences rather than instructive sciences.
 Schumacher accepts that evolution as a generalization within the descriptive science of biological change has been established beyond any doubt whatsoever.
-However, he considers the 'evolutionist doctrine' to be a very different matter.
+However, he considers the "evolutionist doctrine" to be a very different matter.
 The evolutionist doctrine purports to prove and explain biological change in the same manner as the proof and explanation offered by the instructional sciences.
-Schumacher quotes the 1975 Encyclopædia Britannica as an example of this view "Darwin did two things: he showed that evolution was in fact contradicting scriptural legends of creation and that its cause, natural selection, was automatic leaving no room for divine guidance or design."
+Schumacher quotes the 1975 Encyclopædia Britannica as an example of this view: "Darwin did two things: he showed that evolution was in fact contradicting scriptural legends of creation and that its cause, natural selection, was automatic leaving no room for divine guidance or design."

 He considers the evolutionist doctrine to be a major philosophical and scientific error.
 Schumacher argues that the evolutionist doctrine starts with the perfectly reasonable explanation of change in living beings, and then jumps to using it as an explanation for the development of consciousness, self-awareness, language, social institutions and the origin of life itself.
 Schumacher points out that making this conceptual leap simply does not meet the standards of scientific rigor and the uncritical acceptance of this leap is, for Schumacher, completely unscientific.

 Levels of being

 For Schumacher one of science's major mistakes has been rejecting the traditional philosophical and religious view that the universe is a hierarchy of being.
 Schumacher makes a restatement of the traditional chain of being.

 He agrees with the view that there are four kingdoms: Mineral, Plant, Animal, Human.
 He argues that there are important differences of kind between each level of being.
 Between mineral and plant is the phenomenon of life.
-Schumacher says that although scientists say we should not use the phrase 'life energy', the difference still exists and has not been explained by science.
+Schumacher says that although scientists say we should not use the phrase 'life energy', the difference between inorganic and organic matter still exists and has not been explained by science to the extent of rendering said phrase fully invalid.
 Schumacher points out that though we can recognize life and destroy it, we can't create it.
 Schumacher notes that the 'life sciences' are 'extraordinary' because they hardly ever deal with life as such, and instead content themselves with analyzing the "physico-chemical body which is life's carrier."
 Schumacher goes on to say there is nothing in physics or chemistry to explain the phenomenon of life.

 For Schumacher, a similar jump in level of being takes place between plant and animal, which is differentiated by the phenomenon of consciousness.
 We can recognize consciousness, not least because we can knock an animal unconscious, but also because animals exhibit at minimum primitive thought and intelligence.

 The next level, according to Schumacher, is between Animal and Human, which are differentiated by the phenomenon of self-consciousness or self awareness.
 Self-consciousness is the reflective awareness of one's consciousness and thoughts.

 Schumacher realizes that the terms—life, consciousness and self-consciousness—are subject to misinterpretation so he suggests that the differences can best be expressed as an equation which can be written thus: